-Steve Bailey – Co-opted
+Steve Bailey – Local Authority

 Steve is a local Headteacher having lived in Winchester and taught History at A level for 35 years.
 His three children were educated at Kings’.
 Steve has particular interests in pastoral care, safeguarding, out door pursuits and is a member of the Hampshire Safeguarding Children’s Board.
 He has published work on education, History, the Olympic and Paralympic Games and sports history and is a member of the Royal Society of Arts.